awslabs/voice-powered-analytics/README-QuickSight.md

 <summary><strong>Create Athena table (expand for details)</strong></summary><p>

 1. In your AWS account navigate to the **Athena** service
-2. In the top left menu, choose *Query Editor*.
+1. In the top left menu, choose *Query Editor*
-3. To create a new table, use this code to create the [HIVE external table](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+DDL#LanguageManualDDL-CreateTable)
+1. Use this code to create the Athena table we will use from QuickSight

 ```SQL
 CREATE EXTERNAL TABLE IF NOT EXISTS default.tweets(